othermedia/js-handbook/style.md

 However, the decisions about how one should structure one's code are fundamental, not surface details.
 Where should the abstraction boundaries between components and subroutines be drawn?
-When making such decisions, two principles--those of _decomposition_ and _abstraction_--should always be borne in mind.
+When making such decisions the principles of _decomposition_ and _abstraction_ should always be borne in mind.

 Abstraction